zavaboy/challonge-wp/readme.txt

 == Description ==

-Do you use [Challonge](http://challonge.com/ "Free online tournament management and brackets (single & double elimination, round robin, Swiss)") for your gaming or sport events?
+Do you use [Challonge](https://challonge.com/ "Free online tournament management and brackets (single & double elimination, round robin, Swiss)") for your gaming or sport events?
 The Challonge plugin integrates your Challonge tournaments into your WordPress website so your users may easily see recent tournaments, their progress, and even sign up and participate.

 = Features =

+* Adaptive caching and background refresh allows your pages to load a lot faster than before! - **New in 1.1.6!**
 * Only registered users may sign up to your tournaments.
 * Likewise, your users may forfeit a tournament after signing up, but only before it begins.
 * Participating users may report their own scores.
 * Includes role capabilities.
 You will need a role management plugin to change who has these capabilities.
-* Adjustable caching to speed up page load time.
 * Custom participant name templating.

 = Languages =